5.2.1 Data Acquisition

 ros2 launch mipi_cam mipi_cam_dual_channel.launch.py -

-If the following information is outputted, it means that the node has been successfully started:
+If the program outputs information similar to the following, it indicates that the node has started successfully:

 [INFO] [launch]: All log files can be found below /root/.ros/log/2024-09-18-19-15-26-160110-ubuntu-3931